-DR. TODD H. WILKENS BIO
+MEET DR. WILKENS

-Doctor Todd H Wilkens is a native of East Tennessee and has trained as a vascular surgeon in several different states.
+Dr. Todd H Wilkens is a native of East Tennessee and has trained as a vascular surgeon in several different states.
 He went to college in Tennessee and then trained at the Loma Linda University School of Medicine.
 During his Army service, he completed more training at the Brook Army Medical Center in Texas.
 He later returned to Loma Linda, CA for more medical training.